makhmudislamov/Matrix-Quote-Generator/ReadMe.md

 ## Current Features
 * [X] Users can input prefix
-* [X] Users can see retrieved words from input prefix
+* [X] Users can see retrieved words from the source text
 * [X] Random quote generation using chosen word retrieved
+* [X] If there is no match user can proceed and the app will generate random quote without chosen word